bgachara/bgachara.github.io/posts/linear_programming.md

+---
-# Linear Programming
+title: Linear Programming
+description:
+date: 2023-06-01
+tags:

-`Notes on what linear programming tackels`
+ - linear programming

+---
 ## Abstract

 - Ability to state general goals and lay out a path of detailed decisions to take in order to "best" achieve its goals.